philthephatman/awesome-hacking-lists/udpsec.md

 - [Http-Proxy-Scan](https://github.com/t4mo/Http-Proxy-Scan) - Use Censys.io Scan Http Proxy
 - [domain_analyzer](https://github.com/eldraco/domain_analyzer) - Analyze the security of any domain by finding all the information possible.
 Made in python.
 - [CyberThreatHunting](https://github.com/A3sal0n/CyberThreatHunting) - A collection of resources for Threat Hunters
-- [SiteScan](https://github.com/jasonsheh/SiteScan) - A tool help get the basic information of one site
 - [JoomlaScan](https://github.com/drego85/JoomlaScan) - A free software to find the components installed in Joomla CMS, built out of the ashes of Joomscan.
 - [silverblog](https://github.com/SilverBlogTeam/silverblog) - A fast and lightweight blog framework based on Python3 development
 - [RsaCtfTool](https://github.com/Ganapati/RsaCtfTool) - RSA attack tool (mainly for ctf) - retreive private key from weak public key and/or uncipher data